Cardboard Frozen Food Boxes

 How Frozen Food Boxes Support Organized Cold Storage

-• Supports deep freeze storage
+• Supports deep-freeze storage

 • Helps retain product shape

-• Offers print-friendly surface
+• Provides print-friendly surfaces

 • Reduces moisture impact

-• Allows fast loading into freezer racks
+• Allows loading into freezer racks

-• Helps staff organise bulk stock
+• Helps staff arrange bulk stock

-• Reduces product waste during movement
+• Reduces damage during movement

-• Makes labelling clearer on shelves
+• Keeps labeling readable on shelves

 Feature Purpose Material Finish Application